microsoft/WSL-DistroLauncher/README.md

     - Launches the user's default shell in the user's home directory.

   * `launcher.exe install [--root]`
-    - Install the distribuiton and do not launch the shell when complete.
+    - Install the distribution and do not launch the shell when complete.
-      - `--root` : Do not create a user account and leave the default user set to root.
+      - `--root`: Do not create a user account and leave the default user set to root.

   * `launcher.exe run <command line>`
     - Run the provided command line in the current working directory.
-If no command line is provided, the default shell is launched..
+If no command line is provided, the default shell is launched.
     - Everything after `run` is passed to WslLaunchInteractive.

   * `launcher.exe config [setting [value]]`